Proper Prototyping Practices for Product Development

 Business circuits computer

-When designing a PCB, anticipating where the prototype will be two iterations from now will pay off in the end and can save unneeded frustration.
-It is understandable that not all product specifications and inputs may be readily available early in development.
-Therefore, design for a broad range of potential inputs.
-If it is a battery power application, be prepared for the chance that it could require more power than originally anticipated.
+If it is a battery-powered application, be prepared for the chance that it could require more power than originally anticipated.
 If 20W of power is needed for the initial concept, the next iteration may require 30W.
-Designing for and incorporating a higher capacity battery may end up saving a design revision and a few weeks of turnaround time.
+Designing for and incorporating a higher-capacity battery may end up saving a design revision and a few weeks of turnaround time.

-One of the best habits an engineer can develop is documentation.
-It is likely that a design will go through multiple iterations both formally and informally.
 Early on in the process, document the circuit, its purpose, how it works, and its expected behavior.
-When the first boards arrive, it will go through component changes, cut traces, and air wiring until it functions as intended and unless each step is documented along the way, replicating those changes in the next revision will be difficult and prone to mistakes.
+When the first boards arrive, they will go through component changes, cut traces, and air wiring until they function as intended.
+Unless each step is documented along the way, replicating those changes in the next revision will be difficult and prone to mistakes.
+(Note: when you use MacroFab's technology platform, all your design iterations get automatically saved, so you can go back at any time to see how your design has changed over time.)

 Another good habit that will save time is to always order extra prototype boards.
 Permanently damaging a board can come unexpectedly and at inopportune times.
 The benchtop supply was set too high or a component was shorted while being probed causing a pad to be burned are just a couple of examples.
 Having extra boards on hand will prevent having to wait to continue testing.